-CLIENT DATA: We may collect contact details or the details of individual contacts at your organisation (such as names, telephone numbers, job title and email or postal addresses) in order to ensure our relationship runs smoothly, efficiently and effectively.
+CLIENT DATA: We may collect contact details or the details of individual contacts at your organization (such as names, telephone numbers, job title, and email or postal addresses) in order to ensure our relationship runs smoothly, efficiently, and effectively.
 We may also collect date of birth, payment details, tax residence information, copies of photo identifications such as your driving license and/or passport/identity card, information about nationality/citizenship/place of birth, your national identification number and identity verification documents in order to comply with our legal and regulatory obligations.
-We may also collect special categories of more sensitive data such as race, ethnicity, religious beliefs, sexual orientation, political opinion, health, physical and mental health information, criminal convictions and/or offences.
-We also hold information relating to your online engagement with material published by SGP, which we use to ensure that our marketing communications to you are relevant, timely and in accordance with your marketing preferences.
-Where relevant, we may also hold additional information that someone in your organisation has chosen to disclose to us.
+We may also collect special categories of more sensitive data such as race, ethnicity, religious beliefs, sexual orientation, political opinion, health, physical and mental health information, criminal convictions and/or offenses.
+We also hold information relating to your online engagement with material published by SGP, which we use to ensure that our marketing communications to you are relevant, timely, and in accordance with your marketing preferences.
+Where relevant, we may also hold additional information that someone in your organization has chosen to disclose to us.
 If we need any additional personal data for any reason, we will inform you.

-SUPPLIER DATA: We may collect your contact details or the details of individual contacts at your organisation (such as names, telephone numbers, job title and email or postal addresses).
+SUPPLIER DATA: We may collect your contact details or the details of individual contacts at your organization (such as names, telephone numbers, job title, and email or postal addresses).
 Depending on the circumstances, we may also collect bank details for payment purposes.
-We may also hold extra information that someone in your organisation has chosen to provide us.
+We may also hold extra information that someone in your organization has chosen to provide us.

 PEOPLE WHOSE DATA WE RECEIVE FROM JOB APPLICANTS AND STAFF, SUCH AS REFEREES AND EMERGENCY CONTACTS: To ask for a reference, we may need the referee’s contact details (such as name, email address and telephone number).
 We will also need these details if a Job Applicant or a member of our staff has put you down as their emergency contact so that we can contact you in the event of an accident or an emergency.